shlakp/qgis2threejsDynamicModel/docs/source/Exporter.rst

 * Export button

-   Exporting starts when you press the Run button.
-When the exporting has been done, the exported page will be opened in web browser.
-At this time, export settings are automatically saved to a file under the same directory as the project file if you are working with a project file.
+   Exporting starts when you press the Export button.
+When the exporting has been done and `Open exported page in web browser` option is checked, the exported page is opened in default web browser (or a browser specified in `Exporter Settings <#exportersettings>`__).
-   Later the export settings of the project will be automatically loaded into the plugin.

-   Pressing the Help button will open the local document with default web browser.

 Exporter Settings